Healthcare Identifiers Service

 If you would like to build or modify software products to incorporate connection to the HI Service, go to Information about the Healthcare Identifiers Service for developers for more information.

-- visit Health professionals contact information under Online Technical Support (OTS) Liaison Team
+- contact us at the Online Technical Support (OTS) Liaison Team